 Scuba Diving at Speyside

-There are several dive sites suited to the more advanced diver here, including Kelliston Drain, home to one of the world's largest measured brain corals and one of the best places to spot manta rays.
-Japanese Gardens is a spectacularly landscaped area full of reef fish, coral and sponges resembling Japanese bonsai trees.
+Several dive sites are suited to the more advanced diver, including Kelliston Drain; home to one of the world's largest measured brain corals and one of the best places to spot manta rays.
+Japanese Gardens is a spectacular landscaped area full of reef fish, coral, and sponges resembling Japanese bonsai trees.
 Angel Reef is suitable for divers of all abilities and popular with snorkellers too.
 Expect to see plenty of trumpet fish, parrot fish and spotted spiny lobsters peeking out of various grooves and canyons.

 Bird watching tours

 Trinidad and Tobago are both renowned centres of birding in the Caribbean.
-Tobago is home to around 220 species including the national bird, the Cocrico, six different species of beautiful iridescent hummingbirds and white-bearded manakins.
-Although the island is small, it has various different types of habitat including mangrove swamps, tropical rainforest, open countryside and coastal forest strips.
+Tobago is home to around 220 species including the national bird, the Cocrico, plus six different species of iridescent hummingbirds.
+Although the island is small, it has numerous types of habitat including mangrove swamps, tropical rainforest, open countryside and coastal forest strips.
 Some of the best areas for bird watching include the Tobago Main Ridge Rainforest, the Grafton Caledonia Wildlife Sanctuary, the island of Little Tobago and the area around Charlotteville village.

-There are several extremely knowledgeable ornithologists residing on Tobago who offer bird watching tours but the two undisputed expert guides are ex-Forestry Department ranger Newton George and well-known local environmentalist Peter Cox.
+Several extremely knowledgeable ornithologists live in Tobago, but the two undisputed expert guides are ex-Forestry Department ranger Newton George and well-known local environmentalist Peter Cox.
 Both offer tours to the rainforest – the oldest tract of protected forest in the Western Hemisphere – and other locations; Newton George also offers guided birding day trips to Trinidad.